-Tertiary cause Remedy Check again once trap is back in service.
+· · · · · · · · · · · · · · · · · · · Tertiary cause Remedy Check again once trap is back in service.
 Unblock trap.
 Un-isolate if safe to do so.
-Ensure the Head Unit is fitted with the head pointing vertically upwards or no more than 45° from top dead centre.
-Ensure that Head Unit is fitted to the upstream side and no more that 150 mm of the steam trap.
+Ensure the Head unit is fitted with the head pointing vertically upwards or no more than 45° from top dead centre.
+Ensure the Head unit is fitted to the upstream side and no more than 150 mm away from the steam trap.
 Ensure that the steam pipe is clean, free from rust and scale.
-Check that the Head Unit clamp / jubilee clips are tight.
+Check that the Head unit clamp / jubilee clips are tight.
 The Head unit sensor must be in direct contact with the steam pipe.
-The head unit must not be clamped over the top of any pipe lagging.
+The Head unit must not be clamped over the top of any pipe lagging.
 Contact Spirax Sarco.
-Dirt in the trap, Trap is borderline failure Allow heat to disipate and re-check.
+Dirt in the trap, Trap is borderline failure Allow heat to dissipate and re-check.
 Monitor, repair or replace trap.
 Incorrect trap configuration has been set Re-configure the correct trap type, refresh and update configuration reference Section 4.2.5.
 Incorrect trap type has been set Re-configure the correct trap type, refresh and update configuration reference Section 4.2.5.
-Head Unit has been moved more than 150 mm away from the upstream side of the steam trap Move the Head Unit to within 150 mm of the steam trap.
+Head unit has been moved more than 150 mm away from the upstream side of the steam trap Move the Head unit to within 150 mm of the steam trap.
 Check trap configuration.
 Ensure trap type, orifice size and pressure are correct.
-Change steam cost under the 'Administration' tab.
+Change steam cost under the 'Administration' icon.